Here are the fundamentals on how to pay yourself

 Before you even begin to figure out which option you’ll choose to pay yourself, it’s essential that you have your business and personal finances separated.
 Your business should have its own bank account.
 In addition to a bank account, it’s a good idea to apply for a credit card for your business.
 Use this card to make purchases that are then paid for using your business bank account.
 This is a great way to build the credit of your small business – which will be very valuable as your business grows.

-In general, there are two options for business owners to pay themselves; owner’s draw or salary.
+In general, there are two options for business owners to pay themselves: owner’s draw or salary.
 The method that’s best for you will depend on a number of factors.
 Your business structure makes a difference, as does your personal financial situation.
-It would be wise to consult with an accountant or financial advisor to help you identify which method works best for you and your small business.
+It would be wise to consult with an accountant or financial advisor to help you identify which method works best for you and your small business, but here are the basics of each.

 Related: How to decide which business structure is right for you